Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Weather-Related Fall accidents in Rio Grande Valley frequently occur along major corridors including US-83 (Expressway 83), I-2 (Expressway 77/83), US-77, US-281.
+Weather-Related Fall cases in Rio Grande Valley frequently arise along major corridors including US-83 (Expressway 83), I-2 (Expressway 77/83), US-77, US-281.
 The Rio Grande Valley is home to over 1.4 million residents across Hidalgo, Cameron, Starr, and Willacy counties, making it one of the most populated regions in Texas

 Understanding Weather-Related Fall Cases